IORoot/HouseQuests_wiki/docs/Features/local_area.md

 Colour-coded to the brand of the store.
 These are generally smaller than the supermarkets.
 Clicking the icon will optionally show:

 - Name of store
-- Brand name of store
+- Brand name of the store
 - Opening hours
 - Website
 - Contact details